 User experience design is an extremely vast, multidisciplinary and fascinating field.
 It shapes the products and services we use on a daily basis, and can make or break the success of a business or brand.
 User Experience design (UX design) is the process design team uses to create products that provide meaningful and relevant experiences to users.
 It involves the design of the entire process of acquiring and integrating the product, including aspects of branding, design, usability and function.

-A career in UX design is fast-paced and challenging, requiring a highly diverse skillset.
+A career in User Experience Design is fast-paced and challenging, requiring a highly diverse skillset.
 If you want to break into this field, there’s plenty to learn!

-User experience (UX) refers to any interaction a user has with a product or service.
-UX design considers each and every element that shapes this experience, how it makes the user feel, and how easy it is for the user to accomplish their desired tasks.
+User experience design (UX) refers to any interaction a user has with a product or service.
+User Experience Design considers each and every element that shapes this experience, how it makes the user feel, and how easy it is for the user to accomplish their desired tasks.
 This could be anything from how a physical product feels in your hand, to how straightforward the checkout process is when buying something online.
 The goal of UX design is to create easy, efficient, relevant and all-round pleasant experiences for the user.

 “User experience encompasses all aspects of the end-user’s interaction with the company, its services, and its products.”

 — Don Norman, Cognitive Scientist & User Experience Architect

 UX designers combine market research, product development, strategy and design to create seamless user experiences for products, services and processes.
 They build a bridge to the customer, helping the company to better understand — and fulfil — their needs and expectations.

 The Difference Between User Experience Design (UX) And User Interface Design (UI)

 When talking about UX, the term user interface design (UI) will inevitably crop up.
 However, it’s important to recognize that, despite often being used interchangeably, UX and UI are two different things.

 “UX is focused on the user’s journey to solve a problem; UI is focused on how a product’s surfaces look and function.”